rundeck/docs/docs/administration/security/storage-plugins/thycotic-storage.md

 ### Setting Descriptions

 - **Type**
 : This specifies the storage plugin to use.
-For Thycotic, it should always be "thycotic-storage."
+For Thycotic, the value should always be `thycotic-storage`.

 - **Path**
 : The path in Rundeck storage tree to apply the plugin.
-If just "keys" is specified, then all keys and directories added to Rundeck Key Storage will also be added to Thycotic.
+If just `keys` is specified, then all keys and directories added to Rundeck Key Storage will also be added to Thycotic.

 - **removePathPrefix**
 : By default, the storage plugin will be invoked using the full path that is requested.
 If set to true, the path used when invoking the storage plugin would not include the prefix.
 It is recommended to set it to true.
 If set to false, keys will not be displayed unless a directory is specified in Rundeck.